Doing Business in Uzbekistan

 The main religion in Uzbekistan: Islam (90% of the population).

-Uzbekistan belongs to the Central Eurasian Economic Area
+Uzbekistan belongs to the Central Eurasian Economic Area of the Islamic Civilisation.

 The economy of Uzbekistan.